TannerGalloway/Professional-Portfolio/README.md

 This Portfolio contains:
 * Link to my Resume
 * About Me Section
-* The Skills That I have
+* The Skills I have obtained
-* Projects that I have created
+* Projects I have created
 * Contact Form